ref-finance/docs/contracts/understanding_ref-farming.md

 |RR|Reward Round in num|The rewards are released by round, and round starts from 1, see next chapter for details|

 ## features
-* Multi-farming, staking one seed token can gain multiple rewards on multiple farm;
+* Multi-farming, staking one seed token can gain multiple rewards on multiple farms;
-* Farm creation is free and open;
+* No freezing time when un-stake;
 * Both FT and multi-FT are supported as seed;